Rayman Origins: Sales

-Sequels
+Sequels and remaster

+Rayman Legends

-A sequel to Origins, titled Rayman Legends, was originally being developed exclusively for the Wii U and was planned for a release in Q1 2013.
+A sequel to Rayman Origins, titled Rayman Legends, was originally being developed exclusively for the Wii U and was planned for a release in Q1 2013.
 The game follows on from the gameplay of Origins whilst adding new asymmetric gameplay elements via the Wii U GamePad, as well as new characters and an improved graphics engine.
 The sequel was first hinted at via a marketing survey in April 2012.
 A leaked teaser video on YouTube confirmed the existence of the sequel, entitled Rayman Legends.
 It was later announced that the sequel's release was being delayed until September 2013 and would also be released for the PlayStation 3 and Xbox 360.
 The game was also revealed to be released on PlayStation Vita and Microsoft Windows via Steam.
 Later in September 2017 Ubisoft ported it to the Nintendo Switch.
+A reimagined remake, Rayman Legends Retold, is scheduled to be released on December 3, 2026.

 Rayman Jungle Run

-A mobile platformer developed by Pastagames based on the style of Origins, titled Rayman Jungle Run, was released on September 20, 2012, for iOS and on September 27, 2012, for Android devices.
+A mobile platformer developed by Pastagames based on the style of Rayman Origins, titled Rayman Jungle Run, was released on September 20, 2012, for iOS and on September 27, 2012, for Android devices.
 The Android version was developed by DotEmu.
 Retaining the look of Origins, Jungle Run sees Rayman automatically running through 63 levels (plus 7 Land of the Livid Dead levels) with players tasked to jump and punch through obstacles and collect as many lums as possible in each stage.
 Collecting all 100 lums in each stage earns a skull tooth which go towards unlocking the Land of the Livid Dead level for each world.
 IGN gave the game a score of 8.8, calling it "a brilliant solution to one-touch platforming." iTunes named it the iPhone game of the year.
 During the 16th Annual D.I.C.E.
 Awards, the Academy of Interactive Arts & Sciences nominated Rayman Jungle Run for "Casual Game of the Year" and "Mobile Game of the Year".
 A version for Windows 8, Windows RT and Windows Phone was released on March 7, 2013.
 A sequel, Rayman Fiesta Run, was released on November 7, 2013, featuring additional gameplay features carried over from Rayman Legends.
 As of January 2021, the game has been removed from Android and iOS.
-The Windows version, on Steam, was removed in December 2021,.
+The Windows version, on Steam, was removed in December 2021.

+Rayman Origins: Enhanced Edition

+A remastered 4K 60fps version of Rayman Origins for current-gen consoles, titled Rayman Origins: Enhanced Edition, is scheduled to be released on Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S on December 3, 2026, and will be included with all versions of Rayman Legends Retold.
+It will also be available to purchase separately on December 3.
+Rayman Origins: Enhanced Edition contains an in-game gallery featuring original artworks and collectibles that were exclusive to the PlayStation Vita version.
+The game will also have quality of life improvements as well as haptic feedback with compatible controllers.